demsullivan/dry-typescript/README.md

 ## Supported Types

-- All built-in strict and nominal types from dry-types, see: https://dry-rb.org/gems/dry-types/1.7/built-in-types/
+- All built-in strict, nominal, and coercible types from dry-types, see: https://dry-rb.org/gems/dry-types/1.7/built-in-types/
 - Hashes with schemas, exported as Typescript types
 - `Dry::Struct`, including nested attributes, exported as Typescript interfaces
 - dry-types Sums, exported as Typescript unions